 This food includes excess fruit, vegetables, packaged goods, dairy and banquet meals.
 This is a cause that Disneyland is already familiar with having donated over 20,000 meals to Second Harvest last year alone.

 Disney World Construction & Maintenance During the Closure

 While we were hoping that one positive thing from closing the Disney World theme parks would be that it might give Disney a chance at some well-needed maintenance on the various attractions, it doesn’t look like that will be the case.

 Right now all Walt Disney World Construction projects have been suspended until further notice.
 That means that projects like the TRON coaster, Guardians of the Galaxy coaster, and Remy’s Ratatouille Adventure have all come to a stop at this time.

 It would have been nice to see these projects continue, but now since they are suspended, it will no doubt push back expected opening dates for these attractions.
 How long depends on the amount of time Disney World is closed for.

-Disney hasn’t commented on maintenance teams and if they will continue running during the closure.
-If they are it would give them a chance to prioritize some of the bigger E-Ticket attractions (Big Thunder Mountain, Haunted Mansion, etc) to be worked on now while the parks are closed and then concentrate on the less popular rides once the parks reopen where there would be fewer complaints from visitors.
+It’s too bad they can’t continue working on maintenance at least during the closure.
+It would give them a chance to prioritize some of the bigger E-Ticket attractions (Big Thunder Mountain, Haunted Mansion, etc) to be worked on now while the parks are closed and then concentrate on the less popular rides once the parks reopen where there would be fewer complaints from visitors.

 It’s a little different than the construction because the construction teams usually come from outside companies whereas maintenance is usually Disney staff.
-However, we are assuming that the maintenance crews also are not able to work on the attractions at this time unless we hear otherwise from Disney.
+However, given Disney’s latest budget cuts, it doesn’t look like much would be going on at this time.

 Read our detailed post about the construction projects in Disney World to see all the projects that have been temporarily stopped.